longyuxi/dew-lover/README.md

 - (11/13/2020) Followed [this tutorial](https://www.teknotut.com/en/install-vnc-server-with-gnome-display-on-ubuntu-18-04/) to install VNC and a desktop environment
 - (11/14/2020) Made a copy of the BAM and SAM files in mount/2
 - (11/30/2020) Installed RStudio server, which can be visited at {server's current address}:8787
+- (11/30/2020) Added some lines to ~/.Rprofile following [this tutorial](https://www.accelebrate.com/library/how-to-articles/r-rstudio-library) to set a default library path.